usaid-cs/yesterday-i-learned/biology.md

+- Smoking [protects you](https://io9.gizmodo.com/here-are-the-ways-smoking-may-actually-be-good-for-yo-1721438933) against Parkinson's disease, where the nicotine protects neurons against degeneration.
+- [Shakeout runs](https://runnersconnect.net/coach-corner/lactate-clearance/), where you "shake out the lactate", supposedly helps with post-exercise pain.
+Someone who can run please confirm.
+- [Kombucha "昆布茶" is a misused loanword from Japanese](https://en.wikipedia.org/wiki/Kombucha).
+There is no kelp in kombucha.
+The symbiotic culture of bacteria and yeast (SCOBY) forms a mass of goo known as a "mother".
+- Turns out [putting your wrist on your wrist rest](https://www.ccohs.ca/oshanswers/ergonomics/office/wrist.html) can itself cause carpal tunnel syndrome.
+Whatever approach you try, the aim is to keep your wrist straight.
+- It is not completely out of reason that the caterpillar makes cocoons because [it thought the world was ending](https://www.passiton.com/inspirational-quotes/6539-just-when-the-caterpillar-thought-the-world-was).
+From its perspective, it does not necessarily know about butterflies.
+- [Bears eat bees in addition to honey](https://www.justbeedrinks.co.uk/bears-really-love-honey/).
+They also eat other things, like fish and berries.
+- Alzheimer's is (currently at least theorised to be) caused by the accumulation of both [amyloid and tau proteins](https://www.newscientist.com/article/2191814-we-may-finally-know-what-causes-alzheimers-and-how-to-stop-it/).
+The bacterium [*Porphyromonas gingivalis*](https://en.wikipedia.org/wiki/Porphyromonas_gingivalis) has been linked to Alzheimer's, and that stuff is found in your gums, so [maybe the two are related](https://www.alzheimers.net/alzheimers-and-gingivitis-disease-linked-to-gum-disease/) in some cases.
 - Munchies most certainly does not help with indigestion.
 Being hungry (the body needing calories) and having an appetite (you want to eat) are two different things.
 - The longer you sit on the toilet, the more likely you are to get hemorrhoids.
 - Withdrawing from long term opoid use brings pain to places that didn't hurt before.
 This makes you physically rely on opoids.